chevah/geck/content/support.rst

 Initial Assessment
 ------------------

-When a support case is opened it should receive a response that it has been received and a case open within the same or next business day.
+When a support case has started, it should receive a response that it has been received and a case open within the same or next business day.

 The case will be allocated to an Owner, who should do the initial assessment: